Welcome to Madison: Home of the Badgers!

 Hotel Lodging, Cooperative House, and CALS Housing

-Please arrive a few days before classes begin on September 2 so you can be well rested and alert.
+Plan to arrive in Madison at least one week before before your academic program starts to ensure a smooth transition to your new environment.
 You may not be able to move into your apartments right away.
 Here is a list of temporary housing options until you can move into your residence hall or apartment:

 - Hotel Lodging